 Members Elect 11 to Blue Cross Blue Shield of Michigan Board of Directors

-DETROIT, May 30, 2018, – Blue Cross Blue Shield of Michigan members elected a slate of 11 individuals to the company’s board of directors on May 24.
+DETROIT, June 1, 2022, – Blue Cross Blue Shield of Michigan members on May 26, 2022, elected a slate of 11 individuals to the company’s board of directors.
 The elected slate is part of the 35-directors who make up the full board.
 “Having members elect the board is vital to who we are and how we act as a company,” said Daniel J. Loepp, BCBSM president and CEO.

 The 11 elected board members and their components are as follows:

-- William Black – Medium and Large Groups Labor
+- James Agee – Medium and Large Group Management

-- Sarah Doyle – Medium and Large Groups Labor
+- Terry Burns – Medium and Large Group Management

-- Yousif Ghafari – Medium and Large Groups Management
+- Patrick Devlin – Medium and Large Group Labor

-- Paula Herbart – Medium and Large Groups Labor
+- Gerald Kariem – Medium and Large Group Labor

 Gregory A. Sudderth of Traverse City was re-elected as board chairman, and F. Remington Sprague, M.D., of Muskegon as board vice chairman.